 b.
 Los Angeles, 1977

 Mary lives in San Francisco with her husband, daughter, cat and rabbit.
 Her education has alternated between art and academics, with one undergraduate degree in each and one Masters in each.
 She is an avid traveler who pursues an extensive array of interests and studies (psychology, anthropology/sociology, history, science, history of religions and more) which inform and feed her artwork.
 Her first publicly displayed commission was done at the age of 16 and her work has been shown all over the United States and outside of it.
 She has identified as bi/pansexual since the age of 14.

 In May of 2017 she became disabled with CFS/ME and is wheelchair bound outside the house.
-After an adjustment period she has continued her work with the help of assistants at her normal speed.
+After an adjustment period she has continued her work with the help of assistants.

 I walk a tightrope between defined states in all of my work.
 My work exists in spaces between "art" and "craft", "high tech" and "low tech", so-called "women's work" and "men's work".
 Sometimes the expression of that liminality is in the concept, sometimes the materials.
 In the case of my interactive pieces, the participant often enters liminal space during their interaction, hovering between definitions and making decisions within a system designed for reflection.
 The root of my work is exploring both the individual person and humanity through identity, relationships, diversity, and commonality.
 How do we define ourselves and each other?
 How to we frame our experiences?
 How much of our humanity can come through in a data format?
 Through our symbolic images?
 Our words?
 Our definitions?
 Our bodies?
 These are the questions I delve into again and again.